nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 * $$R^n$$ is the **domain** of $$T$$;
 * $$R^m$$ is the **co-domain** of $$T$$;

-`n` is not necesarilly different than `m`, as we saw in our previous example.
+`n` is not necessarily different than `m`, as we saw in our previous example.

 Let `A` be an `nxm` matrix.
 The **matrix transformation** associated with A is the transformation: $$T : R^n \rightarrow R^m \text{ ,defined by } T(x) = A * x$$.